Find information about flytipping, how to report it and our responsibilities as householders and businesses to dispose of waste legally.

 As part of a multi-agency, partnership approach, we are working with Durham Constabulary, the Environment Agency and Crimestoppers to reduce flytipping in County Durham.
 The 'Operation: Stop It' campaign was launched in November 2014.
 The aim is to educate residents, trades people and businesses on their waste 'Duty of Care' in correct waste disposal and enforce against those who dump waste illegally.

-Publicising flytipping prosecutions to deter people from dumping waste and/or operating as unlicensed waste carriers.
+- Publicising flytipping prosecutions/CCTV footage via press releases and on social media to deter other people from dumping waste and/or operating as unlicensed waste carriers.
 See Environment news for details.

-Ongoing communication to residents, trades people and businesses on how to dispose of waste correctly.
+- Ongoing communication to trades people and businesses on how to dispose of commercial waste correctly.

 Please contact us.